-This article originally appeared in the Spectator Australia on 22 July 2017.
+This piece originally appeared in the Spectator Australia in July 2018.

 When I lived in Sweden, I would watch football with my Swedish mate Rob and struggle with some of the Swedish players’ names.
 Even now, I cannot roll an ‘r’, let alone roll one into the Swedish ‘g’, as in the common name ‘Berg’—which sounds more like our word ‘berry’ than something into which you might crash a ship.
 Once, Rob asked, perhaps redundantly, why English commentators never try to say Swedish names properly.
 I could only tell him that most people don’t know they are saying the names incorrectly, and even if they did know, they would likely pronounce them about as well as me.
 Being Swedish, Rob found this reasonable.
 Others, apparently, do not.